zhangzizhen/Resume/index.md

 ## Zizhen Zhang

 I am a coach of SYSU ACM/ICPC team.
 I also act as a committee member for universal education of computing in Guangdong.
 My research interests are broadly in the area of AI (artificial intelligence) and OR (operations research).
-Recently I am working on Deep Reinforcement Learning for Combinatorial Optimization Problem.
+Recently I am working on Deep Reinforcement Learning for Combinatorial Optimization Problem, using AlphaGo-like techniques.
+If you are interested in this area, please contact me.

 + [Mastering the game of Go without human knowledge](https://github.com/zhangzizhen/Resume/blob/master/paper/Mastering%20the%20game%20of%20Go%20without%20human%20knowledge.pdf)
 + [Pointer networks](https://github.com/zhangzizhen/Resume/blob/master/paper/pointer%20networks.pdf)